Haile Melekot: Rise to power

-Haile Melekot was known as Lij Besha Warad before he became king of Shewa in 1847.
+Hailemelekot was known as Lij Besha Warad before he became king of Shewa in 1847.
 It was well known that Sahle Selassie favored his younger son, Sayfu Sahle Selassie, and it was widely rumored that he would make his younger son his heir.
-However, Sahle Selassie publicly announced that his oldest son Haile Melekot would inherit the kingdom, had Sayfu swear to abide by this decision, and although mortally ill shortly before his death travelled to Debre Berhan where he asked his vassal lords to remain loyal to Haile Melekot.
+However, Sahle Selassie publicly announced that his oldest son Hailemelekot would inherit the kingdom, had Sayfu swear to abide by this decision, and although mortally ill shortly before his death travelled to Debre Berhan where he asked his vassal lords to remain loyal to Hailemelekot.

 Nonetheless, in Mordechai Abir's words, Sahle Selassie's death "was a signal for a blood bath which surpassed anything that ever occurred in the annals of Showa."
 The Abichu Oromo rose in open revolt, attempting to recover control of the district of Tegulet and came close to capturing the capital of Ankober.
 Only the loyalty of some of the other Oromo chiefs and the Shewan supply of firearms saved the capital.
-Haile Melekot afterwards managed to persuade the meet with him at Angolalla, where he persuaded them to end their revolt.
+Hailemelekot afterwards managed to persuade the meet with him at Angolalla, where he persuaded them to end their revolt.
 By the beginning of 1848, he was firmly in control of his kingdom, and even organized a campaign against the Arsi Oromo, who had been raiding the south-western parts of Shewa for years.